drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 3. Some users suggested incorporating additional features, such as roommate matching algorithms based on preferences and shared interests, to further enhance the user experience.

-- Present the outcomes and achievements of the project.
-- Share any quantitative or qualitative data that demonstrates the success of the software solution.
-- Discuss any feedback received from stakeholders or users during the evaluation process.

 ## 8. Conclusion: